 Wanda the Whale and Ned the Narwhal are made from the same pattern, just done in different colours and Ned is given a tusk to make him a Narwhal.
 I hope you enjoy making your own whales.
 Share them on Instagram by tagging me or using the hashtag #theloopylamb.

-Get an ad-free PDF version of this pattern for a small fee HERE and help me keep my patterns free.
+Get an ad-free PDF version of this pattern for a small fee HERE on Etsy and HERE on Ravelry to help me keep my patterns free.

-Wanda the Whale and Ned the Narwhal Crochet Pattern
+Wanda the Whale and Ned the Narwhal – Free Crochet Whale Pattern

 - 3.5 mm crochet hook